Placement Workflow (5.0.3 Node-centric)

 • placeable-specific constraints

-• optional gameplay rules such as spend/cost rules
+• optional gameplay rules such as SpendMaterialsRuleGeneric for inventory or cost spending

 • Result generation